 After the drafting of the budget of the project (2016), the research and contacts with prospective partners and funders have been started, followed by the planning of audition and casting (2017), and the selection of a suitable music composer.
 The writing of the libretto, the stage concept and the scenic elements on the territory and the marketing strategy have been implemented (2018) with the opening of the related social media accounts and the drafting of the warming-up communication campaign.
 A first Cast & Creative meeting, followed by workshops and a rehearsal preliminary phase, was held in Rome (2019) and The Hague (2020).
-The project is currently in an advanced stage.
+The project is currently in an advanced stage, with significant contacts with the MoMA and the MoMAPS1 in New York.